Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 1. Install the latest version of InsaneCraft
 2. Install the latest version of Cleanroom Loader and copy the contents of the InsaneCraft instance to it
-3. Remove BetterFPS, FastFurnace, FastWorkbench, FoamFix, LibrarianLib, NotEnoughIDs, Performant, RandomPatches, Shadowfacts' Forgelin, Spark, Surge, SwingThroughGrass
+3. Remove BetterFPS, FastFurnace, FastWorkbench, FoamFix, LibrarianLib, NotEnoughIDs, Performant, RandomPatches, Shadowfacts' Forgelin, Spark, Surge and SwingThroughGrass
 4. Update Had Enough Items
-5. Install Fugue, Scalar, Forgelin-Continuous, LibrarianLib-Continuous and Roughly Enough IDs
+5. Install Fugue, Scalar (2.11.1-3), Forgelin-Continuous, LibrarianLib-Continuous and Roughly Enough IDs
 6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed

 Known issues: None (yet?)